 say, 'I'm hungry.
 Let's go to Denny's.' "

 "There is no passion to be found in settling for a life that is less than the one you are capable of living."

 "Out of abundance, he took abundance and

 "Take the first step in faith.
-You don't have to see
+You don't have